TensorWorks/Buccaneer/readme.md

 To start the demo, simply run the command `docker compose up` in the [Examples/Compose](./Examples/Compose) subdirectory.
 Docker Compose will automatically download all of the required container images and start the containers for each component of the stack.
 Once everything is running, open two web browser tabs:

-- <http://127.0.0.1> - this is a demo Unreal Engine application that uses Pixel Streaming to allow streaming via a browser.
+- <http://127.0.0.1> - This is a demo Unreal Engine application that uses Pixel Streaming to allow streaming via a browser.

-- <http://127.0.0.1:3000/dashboards> - this is the Grafana dashboard that displays metrics collected from the Unreal Engine application.
-Login using the username `admin` and the password `admin`, and select "Unreal Engine Metrics" from the list of available dashboards.
+- <http://127.0.0.1:3000/dashboards> - This is the Grafana dashboard that displays metrics collected from the Unreal Engine application.
+Log in using the username `admin` and the password `admin`, and select "Unreal Engine Metrics" from the list of available dashboards.

 ## Legal